BaerSy/display/README.md

+# Practice 1
-# This is Practice 1 which shows you How to Insert Form Data Into the Table Using Node.js and MySQL.
+# How to Insert Form Data Into the Table Using Node.js and MySQL.

 It reference the below post.

 ***